ietf-wg-cellar/matroska-specification/notes.md

 ### Xiph Lacing

 The Xiph lacing uses the same coding of size as found in the Ogg container [@?RFC3533].
-The bits 5-6 of the Block Header flags are set to `0b01`.
+Bits 5 and 6 of the Block Header flags are set to `0b01`.

 The Block data with laced frames is stored as follows: